Smart Meter In Foreground Scaled

 Fuel Direct can help you manage your energy bills if other payment arrangements or pay-as-you-go meters are not suitable for you.

-You may be able to get help with essential costs from your local council, sometimes known as ‘the Household Support Fund’.
-This could help if you’re vulnerable and struggling to afford:
+This has replaced the Household Support Fund for households in England.
+You may be able to get help with essential costs from your local council.
+This could help if you’re struggling to afford things like:

 • energy and water bills